SebastianKristof/ai-agent-personal-assistant/src/scripts/README.md

 2. Check if n8n is running
 3. Find all workflow JSON files in the `src/workflows` directory
 4. Ask for confirmation before overwriting existing workflows (unless `-y` flag is used)
-5. Import each workflow using the n8n CLI
+5. Import each workflow using the n8n REST API
 6. Activate workflows that are marked as active in their JSON definition
 7. Provide a summary of the deployment

 ### Prerequisites

-- n8n CLI installed and accessible in your PATH
 - jq installed (for JSON parsing)
 - curl installed (for API calls)
 - n8n instance running on http://localhost:5678 (configurable in the script)